einverne/skritter-html5/README.md

 	grunt hint //checks the application for common errors grunt www-build //creates a minified version of the application in the build directory grunt www-copy //creates a copy non-minified version of the application in the build directory

+## Contributing

+While the project is still a work in progress towards a stable first release contributions will be handled a bit differently.
+Small changes, only effecting 1 or 2 lines, can be made directly to master.
+Larger pieces of chunks should have a new branch created, changes made and then a pull request submitted.
+Hopefully this will allow for fast development without too many clashes.
+If you're not sure about something feel free to ask me.

 ## Troubleshooting

 **The application opens but gets stuck on the loading screen.** This happens when the database is having troubles opening which could be for a number of reasons.
 A quick workaround is to make sure you have the latest build then try completely clearing the pages cache.
-Since new version are being pushed out rapidly it's always good to clear the application and cache frequently anyways.
+Since new versions are being pushed out rapidly it's always good to clear the application and cache frequently.

 ## Links